 We see this countless times when people prepare for interviews, either as the person leading the interview or as a candidate.
 A manager informing a team member about poor performance may think of many justifications for the ratings they have awarded and the recovery action they envisage then, challenged by the lack of reaction to their initial announcement, they just keep talking.
 A job candidate, knowing that they will be asked to talk about their background, prepares a comprehensive summary and then, when given the chance, delivers the whole thing in one go.

-This “Listen & Decide” step is highlighted in the RecoDE flow.
+This “Listen & Decide” step is described in our article on the Troll-Taming Loop.